Plane in flight

 • Loyalty program: Southwest Rapid Rewards

-• How long do you have?: 12 months after flight
+• Submit request by: 12 months after flight

 • Request your miles

-Simply add your flight confirmation number to request miles for past Southwest flights or purchases through Southwest partners.
+Log into your account, select “Rapid Rewards”, and request past flight miles using your flight confirmation number for past Southwest flights or purchases through Southwest partners.

 United Airlines plane taxiing at an airport.